jasonhemann/25SP-CS1114/syllabus.md

 partly/mostly attempting them.
 - I may ask you to go by and demonstrate your knowledge and understanding of some concept.
-- Otherwise demonstrate your progress on a current or upcoming assigment or ask for help and clarification.
+- Otherwise demonstrate your progress on a current or upcoming assignment or ask for help and clarification.

 ## Class Participation

 Attendance is mandatory, but not sufficient.
 I will ask that you stay on topic and pay attention during lectures.
-If I or my TAs see that you are drifting, we will ask you to close your phone or laptop, and take paper notes.
+If I or my learning assistants see that you are drifting, we will ask you to close your phone or laptop, and take paper notes.

 ## Course Evaluation